mriswithe/how_dhv_work/content/posts/ball_vape.md

 ### Metal Pick
 This is used to poke at stuff on the metal cylinder to make sure they are in place firmly.
 Also, a very good pick for clearing the holes on the bowl.
 Be careful, this thing is very pointy!!
 ## Combined Components
-Once you assemble the Ball Vape, you are basically left with four pieces.
+Once you assemble the Ball Vape, you are basically left with four pqieces.
 * Hot can on a stick
   * Metal Cylinder
   * Heating Coil